Pau d’arco is native to South America, where it has been used to treat a wide range of conditions.

 - and play a key role in re-booting your metabolism.

 - Put 2 teaspoons of bark into 4 cups of BOILING water (preferably, in a stainless steel pot on the stove).

 - Let the bark sit in the boiling water for at least 20 minutes, you can turn down to a medium simmer half way.

-- Remove heat and let the dark cool for at least 1 hour.
+- Remove from heat and let the cool for at least 1 hour.

 - Strain the water.